Follow Italianism

 Children who lost citizenship with their parents' naturalization are also on the agenda.

-Another point will be the validity of article 12.2 of Law No. 555/1912, which provides for the automatic loss of Italian citizenship by minors when their father or mother becomes a foreign citizen.
-The Court will analyze whether this loss, considered involuntary, is constitutional—especially in cases where the minor was born with the new nationality.
+Another point will be the validity of article 12.2 of Law No. 555/1912, which provides for the automatic loss of Italian citizenship for minors when their father or mother becomes a naturalized foreigner.
+The Court will analyze whether this loss, considered involuntary, is constitutional — especially in cases where the minor was born with the new nationality.

 The decisions of the United Sections have normative force.
 They guide all the country's courts and directly impact the actions of bodies such as the interior Ministery and ParliamentThe Court is expected to establish the time limits of the new law and determine whether already recognized citizens can maintain that status.